-Our horizon scanning work, which is overseen by an industry steering group, involves ongoing mapping of what could impact the seafood industry and carrying out deep reviews on priority issues.
+Our horizon scanning work, which is overseen by an industry steering group, involves ongoing mapping of changes that could impact the seafood industry and carrying out deep reviews on those changes with high impact.

-We carry out regular reviews of what is going on globally to maintain live issue maps for the seafood industry.
-Issues are developments which can cause significant industry impact, with either positive or negative results, and can be identified as opportunities or threats.
+We conduct regular reviews of what is going on in the UK and globally, and use this information to maintain live industry change maps.
+We map changes which might cause significant impact for the seafood industry, with either positive or negative results, and can be identified as opportunities or threats.

-These issues are mapped in ‘families’ which relate to broader challenges.
-They are also ‘heat-mapped' to take into account how likely each issue is to occur and allow us to record whether we are expecting a weak (green), medium (amber), or strong (red) signal for each issue over the next few years.
+The changes are mapped in ‘families’ which relate to broader challenges.
+These changes are also ‘heat-mapped' to take into account how likely each change is to occur.
+This allows us to assess which changes are generating a weak, medium, or strong signal (changes with a strong signal being more likely).

-To identify the issues which are likely to be the most impactful, we ask industry operators and other stakeholders to review the strong issues and select priorities – the issues which represent a high impact for industry from their perspective.
-These priority issues are then placed under consideration for deep review.
+Through peer review with industry, changes with a strong signal are then shortlisted to those having a significant impact on the industry.
+To shortlist, we ask industry operators and other stakeholders to review the changes with a strong signal and select their priorities – those which represent a high impact for industry from their perspective.
+The shortlist of priority changes are then placed under consideration for special review and analysis.

-Our deep reviews (listed on the right) take an in-depth look at priority issues.
-We investigate the key drivers of an issue – including longer-term economic developments, trade developments, population developments, increased scrutiny, regulatory developments, and media influence.
+Our deep reviews (listed on the right) take an in-depth look at priority changes.
+We investigate the key drivers of a change – including longer-term economic developments, trade developments, population developments, increased scrutiny, regulatory developments, and media influence.
 From this, we can identify the major industry impacts arising from it, taking into account the wider protein context, and suggest how industry can respond.